Libya's eastern commander declares victory in battle for Benghazi

 "Benghazi has entered into a new era of safety and peace."

-During the three years of his "Operation Dignity," Haftar's forces suffered heavy losses in clashes with Islamist militants and former anti-Gaddafi rebels who were resisting what they saw as his military rule over the city.
+Before he spoke, LNA forces made rapid progress through the seafront district of Sabri, using heavy artillery to blast their way through some of the final pockets of resistance.

-Even after the end of fighting, parts of Benghazi have been wrecked by heavy shelling and airstrikes and, as they have after past retreats in the battle for the city, rival armed groups may fall back on using guerrilla tactics against Haftar's forces.
+As they have after past retreats in the battle for the city, rival armed groups may fall back on using guerrilla tactics against Haftar's forces.

+Haftar launched his "Operation Dignity" in Benghazi in May 2014, promising to crush Islamists blamed for a wave of assassinations and bombings.

+Over three years his forces have clashed with militants as well as with former anti-Gaddafi rebels resisting what they saw as an attempt to reimpose autocratic rule.
+The LNA suffered heavy losses, which its own officials put at more than 5,000 men.

+In Sabri, where the LNA advanced on Wednesday, deserted streets were littered with debris and the shells of rusting cars.
+Some buildings have been destroyed and others peppered with holes from bullets and shrapnel.

+Having seized a string of key oil ports and southern air bases since last year, Haftar has made little secret of ambitions to enter Tripoli, where he portrays his rivals as beholden to Islamists and militia rule.

-Haftar, who has made little secret of ambitions to enter Tripoli against rivals there he portrays as Islamist militants, has backing from foreign powers, including Egypt and the United Arab Emirates, and has cultivated closer ties with Moscow.
+He has backing from foreign powers including Egypt and the United Arab Emirates, and has cultivated closer ties with Moscow.
+The LNA has gradually grown bigger and better equipped but is still heavily dependent on alliances with local brigades and tribes.

-Although weakened, the unity government in Tripoli enjoys the support of most Western powers as the only institution capable of halting the OPEC state's slide into further chaos and conflict.
+Though weak, the U.N.-backed government in Tripoli retains the formal support of most Western powers.

-(Reporting by Ayman Al-Warfalli; writing by Patrick Markey; editing by John Stonestreet)
+(Reporting by Ayman Al-Warfalli; writing by Patrick Markey and Aidan Lewis; editing by Diane Craft)